 Lower-level employees typically receive higher percentage increases

-Governance Balancing employee interests with that of shareholders by rewarding for the delivery of growth in INAV
+Governance Balancing employee interests with that of shareholders by rewarding for the delivery of growth in intrinsic net asset value (INAV)

 Alignment of executive remuneration and shareholder value creation through the adoption of MSR